smizell/onit/README.md

 onit init
 ```

 This will create an `onit` folder in your home directory.
+There you will find all of the daily files along with the `config.json`, where some defaults may be changed.

 ### New Day